Minimal-doubling and single-Weyl Hamiltonians: Minimal-doubling lattice Hamiltonians

 where we use the index $j+1$ as a mod-3 number, for instance $3+1 \to 1$.
 This Hamiltonian has two nodes (zeros) at ${\bm{p}}=(0,0,0)$ and ${\bm{p}}=(\pi/2,\pi/2,\pi/2)$, yielding two gapless Dirac modes.
 It possesses the $U(1)_A$ chiral symmetry in addition to the $U(1)$ vector symmetry as in the KW Dirac Hamiltonian in Sec.~\ref{sec:KWt}.
 Regarding the discrete rotational symmetry, this model breaks cubic symmetry but, in this case, preserves the $Z_3$ subgroup.
 Regarding P, T, C symmetries, the Hamiltonian breaks each of P and T, but preserves the combined PT symmetry while it does not have the special parity-like symmetry $\tilde{\rm P}$ possessed by the KW Dirac Hamiltonian.

 The twisted-ordering Hamiltonian for Weyl spinors is

 It has two Weyl nodes at ${\bm{p}}_A=(0,0,0)$ and ${\bm{p}}_B=(\pi/2,\pi/2,\pi/2)$, yielding two gapless (massless) Weyl modes.
+They carry opposite physical chiralities (helicities), and therefore can be combined into a single massless Dirac fermion in the low-energy theory.
 While it breaks P and T symmetries, it possesses the $U(1)$ onsite symmetry, which corresponds to $U(1)$ vector symmetry of the single Dirac fermion composed of the two Weyl modes at $\p_A, \p_B$ as in the KW Weyl Hamiltonian in Sec.~\ref{sec:KWw}.